apache/spark/docs/sql-ref-null-semantics.md

 ### Expressions <a name="expressions"></a>
-The comparison operators and logical operators are treated as expressions in spark.
-Other than these two kinds of expressions, spark supports other form of expressions such as function expressions, cast expressions etc. The expressions in spark can be broadly classified as :
+The comparison operators and logical operators are treated as expressions in Spark.
+Other than these two kinds of expressions, Spark supports other form of expressions such as function expressions, cast expressions, etc. The expressions in Spark can be broadly classified as :
 - Null in-tolerent expressions
-- Expressions that can process null value operands
+- Expressions that can process `NULL` value operands
-  - The result of these expressions depend on the expression itself.
+  - The result of these expressions depends on the expression itself.

 #### Null in-tolerant expressions <a name="null-in-tolerant"></a>
-Null in-tolerant expressions return null when one or more arguments of expression are null and most of the expressions fall in this category.
+Null in-tolerant expressions return `NULL` when one or more arguments of expression are `NULL` and most of the expressions fall in this category.

 ##### Examples
 {% highlight sql %}